bobshort4bobby4/Flipping-Tiles-Game-PP2/README.md

     timer as the first action in the startGame function.
   - If a player pressed the start button mid game with only one unmatched card turned, the matching algorithm would not work due to the `firstItemClicked` variable being the wrong value.
 I set this to true at the start of the startGame function which solved the issue.
   - The time shown in the timer area at game finish would often differ from the time shown in the modal screen by one second.
-This was fixed by moving the stopclock function       call to before the call to the showmodal function.
+This was fixed by moving the stopclock function       call to before the call to the showmodal function in the victory function.